-E. General and Specific Prohibitions
+C. General and Specific Prohibitions.

-- 1. Developed pursuant to Section 307 of The Water Quality Act of 1987 require that under no circumstances shall the permittee allow introduction of the following pollutants into the waste treatment system from any source of non-domestic discharge: - a.
-Pollutants which create a fire or explosion hazard in the publicly owned treatment works (POTW), including, but not limited to, waste streams with a closed cup flashpoint of less than 140°F (60°C); - b.
+- 1. General Prohibitions.
+The permittee may not introduce into a POTW any pollutant(s) which cause Pass Through or Interference.
+These general prohibitions and the specific prohibitions in paragraph 2. of this section apply to the introducing pollutants into a POTW whether or not the permittee is subject to other National Pretreatment Standards or any national, State, or local Pretreatment Requirements. - 2.
+Specific Prohibitions.
+The following pollutants shall not be introduced into a POTW: - a.
+Pollutants which create a fire or explosion hazard in the publicly owned treatment works (POTW), including, but not limited to, wastestreams with a closed cup flashpoint of less than 140°F (60°C); - b.
 Pollutants, which will cause corrosive structural damage to the POTW, but in no case, discharges with a pH lower than 5.0; - c.
 Solid or viscous pollutants in amounts which will cause obstruction to the flow in the POTW resulting in interference; - d.
-Any pollutant, including oxygen demanding pollutants (BOD, etc.) released in a discharge at such volume or strength as to cause interference in the POTW; - e.
-Heat in amounts, which will inhibit biological activity in the POTW, resulting in interference, but in no case, heat in such quantities that the influent to the sewage treatment works exceeds 104°F (40°C); - f.
-Petroleum oil, non-biodegradable cutting oil, or products of mineral oil origin in amounts that will cause interference or pass through; - g.
-Pollutants which result in the presence of toxic gases, vapor, or fumes within the POTW in a quantity that may cause worker health or safety problems; or, - h.
-Any trucked or hauled pollutants, except at discharge points designated by the POTW. - i.
-Any pollutant that causes pass through or interference at the POTW. - 2.
-In addition to the general and specific limitations expressed above, more specific pretreatment limitations have been and will be promulgated for specific industrial categories under Section 307 of the Water Quality Act of 1987 as amended (WQA).
-(See 40 CFR, Subchapter N, Parts 400 through 500, for specific information).
+Any pollutant, including oxygen demanding pollutants (BOD, etc.), released in a discharge at such volume or strength as to cause interference in the POTW; - e.
+Heat in amounts, which will inhibit biological activity in the POTW, resulting in interference, but in no case, heat in such quantities that the influent to the sewage treatment works exceeds 104°F (40°C)); - f.
+Petroleum oil, nonbiodegradable cutting oil, or products of mineral oil origin in amounts that will cause interference or pass through; - g.
+Pollutants, which result in the presence of toxic gases, vapor, or fumes within the POTW in a quantity that may cause worker health or safety problems; - h.
+Any trucked or hauled pollutants, except at discharge points designated by the POTW; - i.
+Any pollutant that causes pass through or interference at the POTW. - j.
+Any specific pollutant which exceeds any local limitation established by the POTW.